sdbx/Utils/btn/SPECIFICATION.md

 ## Program Name

-The program name is determined by whether the language in which a conforming implementation is written is of compiled or of interpreted.
+The program name is determined by whether the language in which a conforming implementation is written gets compiled or interpreted.

 If a compiled langauge, then the conforming implementation must have its built executable file have the name `btn`.
 Otherwise, the conforming implementation must have its source code file have the name `btn` (including a corresponding extension, if needed).